-- Why are we performing an expensive exact infinite-line search using a heuristic (local gradient inspired) direction? - MERT has no smoothing.
-If you try to regularize the objective, then you lose the exact line search behavior. - We need to still include random or orthogonal directions in case sparse features aren't (yet) represented in model/hope/fear.
+- Why are we performing an expensive exact infinite-line search using a heuristic direction? - Maybe computing an expected-BLEU gradient direction would be more reasonable. - MERT has no smoothing.
+When using large feature sets, we should add regularization. - We need to still include random or orthogonal directions in case sparse features aren't (yet) represented in model/hope/fear.